wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-The key point is that *we define how the clicks stream will behave*.
-We say that we don't really need clicks but only the sum of them with some prepended text.
-It's our stream, not the pure click events.
-And we subscribe to the stream of summed values, not the original ones.
-In other words, *the key of functional programming is to make code declarative, not imperative*
+The key point is that *we define how the clicks stream will behave.* We say that we don't really need clicks but only the sum of them with some prepended text.
+And this sum will be our stream, not the pure click events.
+And we subscribe to the stream of summed values.
+In other words, *the key of functional programming is to make the code declarative, not imperative.*

 ### Communication between components
 Let's briefly address communication between Angular components using an RxJS approach.
-It's actually about dumb components in RxJS approach of Angular world.
+It's actually about dumb components in the RxJS approach of an Angular world.
 Last time I described the [change detection of Angular 2](https://auth0.com/blog/understanding-angular-2-change-detection/) and what we can do with it to fine-tune the app.
 We'll add the component with `clicks$` stream as the input.

 ```ts
 import { ChangeDetectionStrategy, Component, Input } from '@angular/core'